 The Occitanie region in the south-west of France is filled with the remains of a turbulent history, cultural heritage and proud traditions.
-Troubadours sang about the Grail in the medieval fortress of Carcassonne, heretics were burnt on the stake by the hundreds and politically, it was ruled in turn by Visigoths, Franks, Merovingians, Moors, Angevins and French.
+Troubadours sang about the Holy Grail in the medieval fortress of Carcassonne, heretics were burnt on the stake by the hundreds and politically, it was ruled in turn by Visigoths, Franks, Merovingians, Moors, Angevins and French.

 In the middle of this political hornet’s nest, the city of Albi gave name to the Albigensians – or as they are better known today: the Cathars.